You have probably landed here because you want to create your first blog but are wondering what the best travel blog platform is for your needs.

 There are many different types of CMS systems that can provide a great platform for your blogging journey and each of them has its pro’s and con’s which appeal to different users.

 In this guide, we will walk you through the different types of blogging platforms so you get a better understanding of the providers.
-This should help you choose the best blogging platform for your needs and skill level.
+This should help you choose the best travel blog platform for your needs and skill level.

 Closed source- vs. Open source blogging software